 Some companies are now offering employees stock options as part of the benefits package and just one of many effective employee retention ideas.
 This isn’t only seen as a major financial incentive, but it also helps to create a culture of ownership in which employees feel much more invested in his or her own success, and the ultimate success of your entire organization.

 Organic energy bar company Clif Bar adopted this sustainable employee perk back in the year 2000 and has now achieved an astounding 97 percent retention rate.

 Provide Catered Corporate Lunches

-This may seem unnecessary to some or a even complicated process to implement as a retention strategy.
+Catering for lunch may seem unnecessary to some or an even complicated process to implement as a retention strategy.
 However, food appears in numerous surveys as one of the top five most important benefits or perks for employees alongside health insurance and flexible work schedules.